Open the Attendees list to view all attendees. Open the Collaborate panel and select Attendees.

 If you are using keyboard navigation, press Tab from the top of the panel to find "Access list of attendees".
 "Access list of attendees" is not visible unless the focus is on it.
 Press Spacebar to activate it.
 Moderators can now use Tab to move through the controls for each attendee.

 You can leave the Attendees panel open all the time.
 Chat with others and see everyone in the session at the same time.
 You can tell who is away, has their microphone on or is having network connection trouble.
 All while chatting and participating in the session.

 You need to detach the Attendees panel to keep it open.
 There are two ways to do this:

 - Open the Collaborate panel.
 Drag-and-drop the Attendees icon to the main stage.

 - Open the Collaborate panel and select Attendees.
 Select More options at the top of the panel.
 Select Detach Panel.

 Close the panel any time.
-Select More options at the top of the panel.
-Select Merge Panel.
+Select the Attendees panel and drag it back to the Collaborate panel.
+Or select More options at the top of the Attendees panel and select Merge Panel.